 They started using the OutSystems Agile Platform to leverage their IT business knowledge and build and deliver new web systems rapidly.
 Another by-product of adopting OutSystems was that it helped them get closer to their users - yes, the introduction of a new methodology (Agile) enabled them to "break the ice" with the internal customers, delivering value and quickly.

-Results after the first year: today they have a huge set of projects running on OutSystems.
+Today they have a huge set of projects running on OutSystems.
 Financial applications: budgeting, commitment management, payment processing and financial dashboards.
 Also running on OutSystems; an identity management system, inventory management systems and systems for managing road security.

 Rui described their biggest OutSystems implementation to date in a little more detail- a financial and supplier management system.
 They originally had the Oracle eBusiness Suite in place but suffered the typical issues of a packaged application.
 So, they chose to build a ring of services around it to support their specific needs and used OutSystems to build a set of applications (budgeting, commitment, payment) - with a sprint/demo every 2 weeks.
 On Jan 4th of 2010, this portion of the application was released.
 The next phase is to extend the application with the goal of communicating more openly and accurately with their suppliers (e.g. supplier request, contracts and evaluations,) and hopefully remove all the phone calls that are currently needed.

-Achieving strategic goals: today the Estradas de Portugal IT team is making progress toward their goal of no longer being seen as a cost center – but rather becoming a strategic part of the company.
-The applications they have and continue to implement – and in particular, the speed at which they are making change – are making a difference to the way they service their customers and, as a result, the overall perception of the company.
+Today the Estradas de Portugal IT team is making progress toward their goal of no longer being seen as a cost center - but rather becoming a strategic part of the company.
+The applications they have and continue to implement - and in particular, the speed at which they are making change - are making a difference to the way they service their customers and, as a result, the overall perception of the company.